 Before applying to do a medical degree, you'll be expected to undertake work experience, either paid or voluntary, in areas relevant to medicine.
 This could be through work experience at your local hospital, nursing home or through work shadowing a doctor.
 This experience shows your commitment to becoming a doctor and provides insight into the physical and emotional demands of working in medicine.

-Once you're a medical student you could consider becoming an undergraduate member of the:
+Once you're a medical student you could consider becoming a student member of the:

 You could also join a university neurology student society to keep informed about developments.